Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/config.md

 This configuration can be overridden on each specific list data object in the model.

 :::note
-The above example uses a custom namespace without a prefix for convenience, in order to allow you to easily copy and paste the `XSfGrid` element from the `.razor` pages.
+The above example uses a custom namespace without a prefix for convenience in order to allow you to easily copy and paste the `XSfGrid` element from the `.razor` pages.

-Alternatively, you can set it up with a prefix, e.g. `xsf`, but you'd have to use that prefix on all nested elements, as follows.
+Alternatively, you can set it up with a prefix, e.g., `xsf`, but you'd have to use it on all nested elements, as follows.

 ```xml
 <xsf:blazor-controls-config xmlns:xsf="http://www.xomega.net/xsf">